siakhooi/shed/src/md/shed-config.yaml.5.md

 \  + shed\ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ \ # code of a shed to use on initialization\
 \  + load-kubectl-config\ \ \ \ # update environment variable KUBECONFIG, default: yes\
 shed-kubeconfig-use\
-\  + kubectl-switch-context # switch kubectl context on kubeconfig-use, default: no
+\  + kubectl-switch-context # switch kubectl context on shed-kubeconfig-use, default: no

 # DETAIL
 **.shed-init.load-kubectl-config**